North Creake, St Mary's Church

 History, tourist information, and nearby accommodation

-HERITAGE HIGHLIGHTS: 15th century angel roof
+HERITAGE HIGHLIGHTS: 15th-century angel roof

 St Mary's church is a large medieval building, seemingly much too large for the village it serves.
 The church dates to the 14th century, a time when Norfolk 's economy was booming thanks to the wool trade, and the wealthy merchants poured money into their local parish churches.

-Like the neighbouring church at South Creake, St Mary's boats a superb angel roof, built in the first half of the 15th century.
+Like the neighbouring church at South Creake, St Mary's boasts a superb angel roof, built in the first half of the 15th century.
 The roof is a curious mix of hammer-beam and arch-braced design, with carved wooden bosses decorating the junction of timer beams, and large figures of angels projecting along the undersides of the hammer beams.

 It seems quite likely that the North Creake roof was several decades later than the South Creake one.
 Perhaps the North Creake villagers wanted to make sure they kept up with their southern neighbours?

 The angel figures carry musical instruments, papal and secular crowns, and a variety of other objects, including the Instruments of the Passion, such as a cup, crown of thorns, lance, and nails.
 One angel holds a small human figure representing a soul.

 The hammer-beam angels are wingless, but they are set against a box shape that shows discolouration, as if they originally had wings that were later removed.
 Angels like this were very often carved off-site and then fitted into the available space by the on-site carpenters.

 Behind the hammer-beam angels is a frieze running along the wall plate, with more carvings of winged demi-angels in shallow relief.
 These demi-angels are framed by decorative strips, with a trefoil pattern of triangles above the angels' heads.